 Local ISPs: you know how hard your job can be.
 Every day you work to keep folks connected, facing growing pressures from all sides: big cable stealing your subscribers.
 New upstarts.
 Rising costs.
 And what’ll happen when Starlink launches later this year?

 You might not realize that your success grows more important every day.
 Because we now live in the digital services era.
-That bright future we all talked about in the 2010’s – remote work so we can live anywhere, digital healthcare let us receive care at home, rural jobs rebuilding our communities – it’s already here*.
+That bright future we all talked about in the 2010s – remote work so we can live anywhere, digital healthcare letting us receive care at home, rural jobs rebuilding our communities – it’s already here*.

-One catch: it’s only available through high performance access.
+One catch: it’s only available through high-performance access.
 Connected people and places are already racing ahead.
-Copper incumbents continue to fail millions of Americans, with shoddy 1990’s era infrastructure and spotty coverage.
-Only you – the local ISP – gets the job done.
+Copper incumbents continue to fail millions of Americans, with shoddy 1990s-era infrastructure and spotty coverage.
+Only you – the local ISP – get the job done.

 So your success is vital.
 But your success requires you to grow.
 Because four horsemen are coming for your business.
 And only a growth mindset – a willingness to try proven growth techniques – can defeat them.

 Sadly, some of you reading this today won’t be in business in 2-3 years.
 The horsemen are strong.

 Others among you will refuse to lose.
 You’ll choose to fight back.
 To face the new challenges.
 You’ll ensure every member of your community is connected to the future.

 This article is for you: local ISPs with a growth mindset.

 Three levers govern growth in every subscription business: